-If ITRIMWL=1, and the array ZTANKFS is included in the CFG file, then for each tank the free surface is defined to be at the elevation above Z=0 specified by the corresponding element of ZTANKFS.
+If ITRIMWL ≥ 1 , and the array ZTANKFS is included in the CFG file, the free surface of each tank is defined to be at the elevation above Z=0 specified by the corresponding element of ZTANKFS.
 This option can be used to vary the filling ratio of tanks, without changing the GDF inputs, and also to trim the waterlines of the tanks so that the free surfaces remain level when the vessel is trimmed.
 Further information is given in Section 12.2.
-This option is illustrated in TEST22A, where the vessel is given a heel (static roll) angle of 15 degrees.
+This option is illustrated in TEST22a, where the vessel is given a heel (static roll) angle of 15 degrees, and also in TEST22b where the tanks are partially filled.
 When this option is used, the geometry of the internal tank surfaces must be defined up to (or above) the trimmed free surface of the tank.